 Hurricane season runs from approximately June 1 through November 20, but as demonstrated by the 2005 season (including Hurricane Katrina) this time frame can vary.
 For New Jersey, the peak time for hurricanes and tropical storms runs from mid-August through the end of October.

 strong>NJOEM recommends the following readiness steps:

-Additional information on the hurricane season is available at:
+Additional information on the hurricane season is HERE

 In the event of any kind of emergency, first responders will need to know who is in need of special care or assistance.
 To register for the Special Needs Registry visit www.registerready.nj.gov or call toll free at 2-1-1 to register by telephone.

 If a Storm is approaching New Jersey:

 - Monitor local media for official instruction